 Richard is a consultant public health physician with a special interest in health care and health system management.
-He is the population health lead within Imperial College School of Medicine and course director of Imperial’s Global Health BSc programme.
-Richard is also a tutor and module leader in the School of Public Health’s MPH and Global MPH (online) programmes.
+He is the lead for population health and epidemiology within Imperial College School of Medicine and has established the UK's first core undergraduate medicine course in Lifestyle Medicine.